jupyterlab/jupyterlab/docs/source/developer/extension_tutorial.rst

     pip install -ve .

 The above command copies the frontend part of the extension into JupyterLab.
-We can either run it again every time we make a change to copy the change into JupyterLab, or on Linux or macOS, we can link the frontend extension part to our changes for a more natural development experience:
+We can run this ``pip install`` command again every time we make a change to copy the change into JupyterLab.
+Even better, on Linux or macOS, we can use the ``develop`` command to create a symbolic link from JupyterLab to our source directory.
+This means our changes are automatically available in
+JupyterLab:

 .. code:: bash

-    jupyter labextension uninstall jupyterlab_apod
-    jupyter labextension develop .
+    jupyter labextension develop --overwrite .

 See the initial extension in action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^